If you decide to come to Florence by car, or rent a car to move out of Florence, the following information may prove very useful.

 To find the car parking lot that is most convenient and suitable for your needs, look at our map of parking lots in Florence.
 It also includes parking areas where you can park for free, all outside the center, particularly useful when you're visiting Florence for the day.
 We don't recommend the free parking lots for several days or overnight.

-Outside of the ZTL, the city is still divided into controlled parking zones.
+Outside of the ZTL, the city is still divided into controlled parking zones for street parking.
 Non-residents, therefore visitors, should always park in the blue marked spaces and pay for the hours you intend to park ahead of time at the "P" parking ticket machines located nearby.
 You need to leave this ticket stub inside your car's dashboard where it can be seen.
 White lines are spaces reserved for residents only.

-The "Parterre" (Piazza Libertà), "Oltrarno" (Porta Romana), "Beccaria" and "Fortezza Fiera" (Fortezza da Basso) car parking lots, you'll find discounted daily and night-time rates so these are the best if you're intending to park for longer periods of time or throughout the night.
+At the "Parterre" (Piazza Libertà), "Porta al Prato" and "Piazza Alberti" parking lots you'll find discounted daily rates so these are the best if you're intending to park for longer periods of time or throughout the night.
+These, however, are parking lots with no guard or custodian.
+Do not leave luggage or valuables inside!

 Don't want the hassle of driving but don't want to use public transportation?
 Another option to get around by car is to hire one (with the ZTL permit) with a driver, one that can take you around Florence and outside of the city.
 No hassle of parking and navigating through the streets of Florence!